vonmillhausen/sf2000/README.md

 - `24 184 144 208`: These numbers control the position and size of the game artwork in each system's game-list.
 The first two numbers are the X and Y coordinates from the top-left corner of the screen for where to start drawing the artwork; the second two numbers are the width and height of the artwork to draw.
 Note that the SF2000 doesn't do any image scaling; the dimensions are for the rectangular area the device will begin adding each pixel of the source artwork to.
 If the artwork's dimensions don't exactly match the dimensions specified here, the artwork will not display properly
 - `40 24`: The width and height of the icon shown beside the currently selected/highlighted game in a game-list.
 Again, these are the dimensions of the rectangular area the SF2000 draws the pixel data into, so if these numbers don't match the dimensions of the list indicator image, the image will not display properly

+NOTE: While the text colours above work just fine with the SF2000 _first_ boots up, after loading a game and returning to the menu some text colours revert to default, and are likely being pulled from inside the BIOS somewhere.

 ### ROM Lists
 Credit for this section goes to `taizou#9644`, author of [FROGTOOL](https://github.com/tzlion/frogtool).
 These files relate to the built-in game-lists under each main system; the list of games is pulled from these files instead of being built at runtime - annoying, but presumably for performance reasons.
 It means if you want to change the list of built-in games (instead of using the User ROMs section), you have to edit these files - hence FROGTOOL, you should really check it out.